NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 ## Architecture and Supported Networks
 To enable large embedding training, the embedding table in HugeCTR is model parallel and distributed across all the GPUs in a homogeneous cluster, which consists of multiple nodes and multiple GPUs.
 Meanwhile, the dense model is data parallel, which has one copy in each GPU (see Fig.1).

-HugeCTR supports Embedding + MLP like Networks e.g. WDL, DCN, DeepFM, in which Embedding has a three-stage workflow: table lookup, reducing the weights within a slot, concat the weights from different slots (see Fig.3).
+HugeCTR supports flexible and various CTR networks with Embeddings e.g. WDL, DCN, DeepFM, in which Embedding has a three-stage workflow: table lookup, reducing the weights within a slot, concat the weights from different slots (see Fig.3).
 Operations and layers supported in HugeCTR are listed as follows:
 * Multi-slot embedding: Sum / Mean
 * Layers: Fully Connected / ReLU / ELU / Dropout / Split / Reshape / Concat / BN / Multiply / FmOrder2 / MultCross / add
 * Optimizer: Adam/ Momentum SGD/ Nesterov